Research Division

 Latency Constraints

 Some problems require sub-millisecond responses.
 Large models are impossible.
-Our approach: Right-size architectures, optimize for your latency budget.
+Our approach: Right-size architectures, optimise for your latency budget.

 Infrastructure Limits